urvin-compliance/caracal/README.md

 The `name`, `value`, and `height` attributes are required.
 If any of the attributes are missing, the custom property will not be created.

-There can be as many `docx.custom_property` blocks in a file.
-The only restriction is they must be unique in `name` or `type`.
+A document may have zero or many custom properties.
+Each custom property's `name` should be unique with its `type`.

 ### Paragraphs